 Many people notice that the tone of a day seems to be set early — often before much has actually happened.
+A rushed or unsettled start can linger quietly, while a steady morning often carries forward into the afternoon and evening.

 Rather than being about doing the “right” things, mornings often work best when they provide gentle signals that help the body orient itself to the day.